Bindings have evolved dramatically in recent years, driven by the diversification of backcountry skiers' needs as a result of lighter skis and boots

 DIN=5-14 | Weight = 980g (1/2 pair) | Price = ¥31,900 | Colors = Peacock Iridescent (left), Black (center), Metal (right) |

-Brake sizes = 90/100/115 (Peacock Iridescent), 90/100/115/130 (Black), 90/100/115 (Metal)
+Brake Sizes = 90/100/115 (Peacock Iridescent), 90/100/115/130 (Black), 90/100/115 (Metal)

-There are three colors available.
-The Peacock Iridescent is particularly interesting as it changes color subtly depending on the light.
-It matches perfectly with the sole print of the QST 106, making it the perfect combination.
-On the other hand, the all-black color will match any ski.
+It comes in three colors.
+Among them, Peacock Iridescent is particularly interesting because the color subtly changes depending on how the light hits it.
+It matches perfectly with the sole print of the "QST 106," making it the optimal combination.
+On the other hand, the all-black version matches any ski.